aomini/Haze-react-boilerplate/README.md

 - Use `<></>` instead of `<React.fragment />`.
 Only use the longer version when you need to pass `key` as a prop in a fragment.
 - Event handlers should follow the naming convention of `handle<Event-name>`. _example `handleClick, handlePurchase` etc_.
 But when an event is passed as a prop to a child then do `onHandle<Event-name>`. \*example `onHandleClick={handleClick}`.This will help to differentiate what event is coming from here with just the name.
 - Don't use `useMemo` & `React.memo()` as a means to memoize your application without proper performance test.
 If used without caution they can increase the memory and slow down the performance of the application.
 - When you have a medium to large component and you are sure that the component won't be loaded for all users then that component should be lazy loaded.
 If not lazy loaded then the component will bundle itself to the parent component and users have to download extra bytes of data for things that they don't use.
 Lazy imports increases performance.
+Use `React.lazy()` but it should also have `React.Suspense`.
-- Images used should be subject to the nextjs `Image` component with proper height and width.
-Image component will optimize the component according to devices and lazy load the image itself.
+- Image component will optimize the component according to devices and lazy load the image itself.
 Also, with fixed height and width we will decrease the amount of layout / content shifting which leads to better user experience and better seo for performance.
 - Reduce global css and increase local component css.
 - Nextjs doesn't support component level css imports because they'll pollute the global css styles.
 So, use scoped css like `.module.css`, `.module.scss`, `css-in-js library`.
 You'll be working mostly on `styled-components` a css-in-js library.
 - Never ❌ pollute the global environment like `window`.
 If you have to then implement it wisely.
 - Don't import library unnecessarily.
 Every libraries are not optimized.
 The smaller the dependencies the easier to maintain.

+## Reporting

+If you find any bugs or grammatical errors please make a pull request.

 ## References